 Lostwithiel School takes the wellbeing of its pupils very seriously and work closely with parents to ensure this.
 Staff form strong relationships with pupils which provides a strong supportive network which enables pupils to voice concerns.
 There is a strong focus on teaching children emotional literacy and how to manage and respond to feelings.
-In addition, there are a range of interventions which may be used to provide additional support should we agree this is needed such as: draw and talk, play therapy, a Volcano in my Tummy, Time for Talk and Thrive.
+In addition, there are a range of interventions which may be used to provide additional support should we agree this is needed such as draw and talk.
 If additional support is needed referrals can be made to a range of agencies.